DBCG/aphl-vsm/keycloak/README.md

 - For information on how to connect Keycloak to the VSM application, please see the top-level README

-Please note this is using [jboss/keycloak from Docker hub](https://hub.docker.com/r/jboss/keycloak/).
-Go [there](https://hub.docker.com/r/jboss/keycloak/) for more information if needed.
+Please note this is using [quay.io/keycloak from quay.io](quay.io/keycloak/keycloak:legacy).
+Go [there](quay.io/keycloak/keycloak:legacy) for more information if needed.

 # Run With Postgres as Database
 ```